bzoel/merakitools/COMMANDS.md

 * `delete-payload-template`: Delete a webhook payload template
 * `list`: List Meraki networks in an organization
+* `list-firmware-upgrades`: List firmware upgrades for a network
 * `list-payload-templates`: List webhook payload templates for a network
 * `list-webhook-servers`: List webhook servers for a network
 * `new-payload-template`: Create a webhook payload template